jd12/grocery-simulator-student/README.md

 ### getNumberOfIrateShoppers()
 This is the total number of Shoppers that visited your store that `isIrate()`.

-## Part Nine: Implement a ProfitableStore class
+## Part Nine: Implement a ProfitableStore Class

 Now that you’ve familiarized yourself with the `AbstractGroceryStore` class, you must implement a store that can turn a profit using the SimpleWorld.
 To do this, you will need to implement a more competitive Register class.
 In addition to this, you will almost certainly need a better strategy than the SimpleStore.